All Episodes

 The Washington Post still has this story marveling at their ability to evolve.

-Al Qaeda can't stand to lose the spotlight for 15 minutes with the headline shifting to Africa's needs and global warming.
+Al-Qaeda can't stand or lose the spotlight for 15 minutes with the headlines shifting to Africa's needs and global warming.

 The London attacks were as much a tantrum as Tom Cruise jumping around on Oprah's sofa.